Enoch Hughes: New Zealand

 The Onehunga Ironworks had been founded in 1883, to smelt New Zealand's plentiful iron-sand, by an ingenious direct reduction method.
 The venture had failed to prosper after the works' American manager, who had the smelting expertise, was sent to prison for attempted murder.
 Operations continued initially, but had ceased completely in March 1887.

 Hughes took over as manager of the Onehunga works in August 1887, contracted to erect and operate the rolling mills to re-roll iron made from scrap.
 He brought some experienced iron-workers from Lithgow and, like the Eskbank works at Lithgow, operated Onehunga as a 'co-operative'.
 The operation was successful but soon had rolled more bars than it could sell.
 Under his management the works was expanded in 1889 to make galvanised corrugated iron.

 Hughes was first recorded as being interested in solving the problem of smelting New Zealand iron-sand, as early as September 1868.
-His original plan was to mix the ironsand with hematite ore (from Kamo near Whangarai) and smelt this mixture.
+His original plan was to mix the ironsand with hematite ore (from Kamo near Whangārei) and smelt this mixture.
 By later in 1887, this had changed to making iron bars, using iron made from scrap iron with a 20% iron-sands admixture.

 Hughes expressed complete confidence that he could smelt the iron-sands profitably, but it seems that he only ever did so experimentally and on a small scale.
 In June 1889, he said that the works had made iron entirely from iron-sand.
 Hughes position on the technology of iron-sand smelting seems to have been that direct reduction would not work—at least on a commercial scale—and only a blast furnace could be successful.
 This is the opposite to the modern practice in iron-sand smelting.
 Hughes was backing the wrong approach, and was out of his depth in understanding the daunting technical issues involved.
 He should have been aware of the failure of an earlier attempt to smelt iron sands, in a blast furnace near New Plymouth, but seems to have drawn the wrong conclusions from its partial success in making some pig-iron.

 In July 1889, a blast furnace was under construction at Onehunga.
 The furnace made its first pig-iron, in July 1890.
 It seems that the iron was made with conventional iron ore, not iron-sand.
 Hughes never achieved his goal of smelting iron-sand commercially.
 In early September 1890, the furnace was 'allowed to cool', reportedly as a result of insufficient coal, due to industrial trouble at the mines, and was never used again.

-In late October 1890, Hughes was advocating the erection of a blast furnace at Kamo near Whangarai, where there was an iron ore deposit, with coal and limestone nearby.
+In late October 1890, Hughes was advocating the erection of a blast furnace at Kamo near Whangārei, where there was an iron ore deposit, with coal and limestone nearby.
 He was openly stating that Onehunga could not compete with a works at Kamo.
 His grand plans for Kamo came to nothing, other than to further alienate his employers at Onehunga.